Adolfo Celi

 Adolfo Celi (/it/; 27 July 1922 – 19 February 1986) was an Italian film actor and director.
-Born in Curcuraci, Messina, Sicily, Celi appeared in nearly 100 films, specialising in international villains.
+Born in Curcuraci, Messina, Sicily, Celi appeared in nearly 100 films.
 Although a prominent actor in Italian cinema and famed for many roles, he is best remembered internationally for his portrayal of Emilio Largo in the 1965 James Bond film Thunderball.
 Celi later spoofed his Thunderball role in the film OK Connery (aka Operation Double 007) opposite Sean Connery's brother, Neil Connery.

 Life and career

 Celi became a film actor in post-war Italy.
 He left the Italian film industry when he emigrated to Brazil where he co-founded the Teatro Brasileiro de Comédia along with the Brazilian stage greats Paulo Autran and Tônia Carrero in São Paulo.
 He was successful as a stage actor in Argentina and Brazil.
 He directed three films in South America in the 1950s, including the Brazilian hit Tico-Tico no Fubá in 1952.

 Celi began a new popular career when he played the villain in Philippe de Broca's That Man from Rio, selected by de Broca on location in Rio de Janeiro.
 The popularity of the film led him to be cast as camp commandant Battaglia opposite Frank Sinatra and Trevor Howard's Allied POWs in the 1965 Second World War escape drama Von Ryan's Express.
 This led him to his most well-known role as Largo in Thunderball.
 He is also known to international audiences as Ralph Valmont, one of the villains in the Mario Bava action thriller Danger: Diabolik and the celebrated Fernando Di Leo's poliziottesco film Hired to Kill (La mala ordina, 1972) as Don Vito Tressoldi.
 Celi was considered for the part of Don Vito Corleone in The Godfather, which ultimately went to Marlon Brando.

 Celi appeared as a protagonist in some Italian comedies, including Amici Miei and Brancaleone alle Crociate and did some television work, notably in mini-series Petrosino (1972), portraying the legendary Italian-American cop, and as the ruthless aristocrat, the Baron of Carini in another very popular mini-series, La Baronessa di Carini (1975).

 In addition to his native languages Sicilian and Italian, Celi was fluent in several languages, including English, Spanish, French, German and Portuguese.
 Despite his proficiency in English, his heavy Sicilian accent meant that he was usually dubbed when he appeared in English language films; however, he was not dubbed in the 1981 BBC serial The Borgias, in which Celi played Rodrigo Borgia, with his thickly-accented English difficult for certain TV critics and viewers to understand.